Who Was Anne Boleyn?

 "I take my leave of the world and of you all, and I heartily desire you all to pray for me.
 O Lord have mercy on me, to God I commend my soul."

-Anne Boleyn went to trial on May 15, 1536.
+Boleyn went to trial on May 15, 1536.
 In court, she remained levelheaded and articulate, calmly and clearly denying all of the charges against her.
-Four days later, on May 19, 1536, Anne was unanimously convicted by a court of peers, and Henry's marriage to Anne was annulled and declared invalid.
-That same day, Anne was taken to the Tower Green in London, England, for her execution, by a French swordsman.
+Four days later, on May 19, 1536, Boleyn was unanimously convicted by a court of peers, and Henry's marriage to her was annulled and declared invalid.
+That same day, Boleyn was taken to the Tower Green in London, England, for her execution, by a French swordsman.
 There, on the scaffolds, she delivered a speech: "I am come hither to accuse no man, nor to speak anything of that, whereof I am accused and condemned to die, but I pray God save the king and send him long to reign over you, for a gentler nor a more merciful prince was there never: and to me he was ever a good, a gentle and sovereign lord," she said, adding, "I take my leave of the world and of you all, and I heartily desire you all to pray for me.
 O Lord have mercy on me, to God I commend my soul."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!